Tori-coder/yarn-is-life/README.md

 **Club Page**

 The club page includes locations and times of the crochet club meetups.
 There is also a form to join the mailing list to be informed of future club events.
+(The form is a dummy one - at present it links merely to the Code Institute formdump page, but in future I hope to link it to a real database)

 **Patterns Page**